Itay-Biton/LogMeIn/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at [itaybit10@gmail.com].
+If you have any questions or feedback, don't hesitate to get in touch via [email](mailto:itaybit10@gmail.com).

 ## License and Copyright

 © 2024 Itay Biton.
 All rights reserved.

-This project is owned by **Itay Biton**.
+This project is owned by Itay Biton.
 Any unauthorized reproduction, modification, distribution, or use of this project, in whole or in part, is strictly prohibited without explicit permission from the author.

-For academic purposes or personal review, please ensure proper credit is given to **Itay Biton**, and include a link to the original repository.
+For academic purposes or personal review, please ensure proper credit is given to Itay Biton, and include a link to the original repository.

 This project is intended for portfolio demonstration purposes only and must not be duplicated or repurposed without permission.
 If you're interested in collaborating or using parts of this project for educational reasons, please contact me directly.

-## Note to Recruiters

-Please note that this project is part of my professional portfolio and should not be copied or reused.
-If you’re interested in my work or would like to discuss potential job opportunities, feel free to reach out via the provided email.
-I am open to exploring new projects and opportunities.